Literary-Insights/blog/src/content/blog/Atlas Shrugged - Ayn Rand.txt-1.md

 - Francisco visited the Taggarts every summer.
 He saw himself and the Taggarts as the aristocracy of money and industry.

 - Francisco and Dagny gave each other nicknames as children.
-He called her "Slug" and she called him "Frisco."
+He called her "slug: " and she called him "Frisco."

 - One summer, Francisco secretly worked as a call boy for Taggart Transcontinental to gain experience, impressing the railroad staff.